You are viewing a story from harrypotterfanfiction.com

 “How bad did you think it was going to be?”

 “Worse than that,” he said vaguely.
 “Look, don’t worry about it.
 Most of them were perfectly nice.”
-She gave him a sceptical look.
+She gave him a skeptical look.
 “No, I’m serious.
 Don’t worry about it.
-Though if I’d known I was going to get interrogated, I might not have bothered to get you a birthday present.”
+When you meet my cousin Johanna, we’ll be even.
+She’s… well, she’s something.
+Though, if I’d known I was going to get interrogated, I might not have bothered to get you a birthday present.”

 “You got me a birthday present?”